 The forest offers an extensive, multi-use trail network covering nearly 9 miles.
 Over the past 15 years, with approval from the ownership, Steve Bolduc (a lifelong neighbor to the east) has made it his passion to maintain the trail system.

-Forest stands are generally overstocked with total cords/acre of 32.4, well above the average.
+Forest stands are generally overstocked with total cords per acre of 32.4, well above the average.
 The diameter distribution indicates a multiple-aged forest structure, with older age classes accounting for much of the volume.
 This structure will allow for a sustainable flow of income from thinning in the coming decades.
 The average sawlog diameter is 14.5”, and for all products combined the average is 12.5”.
 The red maple average diameter is 15.5”, with sugar maple at 14.5”.
-The majority of the forest has not seen silvicultural activity in ±30 years, though Stand 1 had a small scale thinning operation in 2014.
+The majority of the forest has not seen silvicultural activity in ±30 years, though Stand 1 had a small-scale thinning operation in 2014.

 The timber data indicate the potential to establish a commercial sugarbush operation.
 Gross taps are estimated to be 30,000 (57 taps/acre).
 Net plausible taps are likely closer to 20,000 taps.

 The timber data are based on a January 2016 comprehensive timber inventory.
-Growth has been added since the inventory, with stumpage values revised in August 2019.
-The current Capital Timber Value (CTV) is estimated to be $611,000 ($1,140/total acre).
+Growth through 2020 has been added since the inventory, with stumpage values revised in August 2019.
+The current Capital Timber Value (CTV) is estimated to be $645,000 ($1,202/total acre).

 This resource offers an excellent source of future capital appreciation and, given that the majority of stands have not been thinned in ±30 years, provides for immediate, active forest management.
 This offers the new owner a “clean plate” to design their personal stewardship program.